kokodavid/GoalBox/README.md

 ## KNOWN BUGS
-The app has no know bugs
+The app has no know bugs.Because the app is still in development

 ## LICENCE
 Copyright (c) 2019 David Mochoge